AbisheakJacob/Crew_Scheduling/README.md

 - Crew Rostering/Assignment

 # Project Description
-In the airline industry, crew cost is the highest variable cost and any reduction in crew costs will save the company millions of rupees.
-Crew Scheduling is a larger problem in many industries like healthcare, airlines, railways etc.
+In the airline industry, crew cost is the second highest variable cost and any reduction in crew costs will save the company millions of rupees.
+Crew Scheduling is a larger problem in many industries like healthcare, airlines, railways etc. Our scope revolves around developing a python-based optimisation model deployed using Streamlit framework to efficiently schedule crew pairings by mimimising the cost and maximising crew utilisation.

 ## Project Objectives
    1. Minimize crew costs - (whilst maximizing preferences)​